ssmirr/CM/README.md

 ### Before you get started

-* [opunit and node.js should be installed](https://github.com/CSC-DevOps/profile#opunit), and you pass the course profile check:
-   `opunit profile CSC-DevOps/profile:519.yml`
-* You can create a local VM with VirtualBox/Baker.
-If you can only get vagrant to work, then you will need to perform [some extra steps](VM.md).
 * Clone this repo with: `git clone https://github.com/CSC-DevOps/CM`
 * Make sure you have a shell open in the right directory: `cd CM`.
+* Update opunit: `npm install opunit -g`.
+Ensure `opunit --version >= 0.4.4`.
+* Update bakerx, take advantage of the new `--ip` option: `npm install ottomatica/bakerx -g` or `cd bakerx && npm install && npm update`.
+Ensure `bakerx --version` says `bakerx@0.6.5 virtcrud@7ff51d4`.

 ### Checking progress on workshop

-To check the configuration of the configuration and web server, we will use `opunit` to run checks on the virtual machines listed in the inventory file.
+To check the configuration of the ansible server and web server, we will use `opunit` to run checks on the virtual machines listed in the inventory file.
 We can run checks from the top-level directory as follows:

 ```bash
 $ opunit verify -i opunit_inventory.yml
 ```

-If you're using vagrant VMs, you'll have to use `-i vagrant_inventory.yml`, instead.

 ## Creating your servers

 ### The configuration server

 Let's create a configuration server.
 This server will be using a "push-based model", where we will be sending configuration commands to other external servers.
-It also needs to be configured with ansible.
+We will install ansible.

 Check virtualization.